 About Me

-I am a Ph.D. candidate in Sociology at the University of California, Berkeley studying worker voice and technology and a researcher at the Berkeley AI Research Lab, Responsible & Equitable AI Initiative.
-Previously, I was a Dissertation Scholar at the Washington Center for Equitable Growth, a Digital Ethics & Governance Fellow at the Jain Family Institute, and a Special Project Fellow at the Center for Technology, Society, & Policy (UC Berkeley).
-My research has been featured in The Guardian, NPR, NBC News, WIRED, MIT Tech Review, TIME, the LA Times, the San Francisco Chronicle, SF Weekly, The Hill, and VICE.
+I am a Ph.D. candidate in Sociology at the University of California, Berkeley with a Designated Emphasis in the Management of Organizations from Haas Business School and a researcher at the Berkeley AI Research Lab, Responsible AI Initiative.
+I study how workplaces adapt to new technologies using LLMs, regression analysis, archival data, and interviews.
+Previously, I was a Dissertation Scholar at the Washington Center for Equitable Growth, a Digital Ethics & Governance Fellow at the Jain Family Institute, and a Special Project Fellow at the Center for Technology, Society, & Policy.

-My dissertation studies how workers have spoken up about technological change in U.S. workplaces from the 1960s to the present-day.
-I outline the historical scale and scope of workplace protest in the U.S. before examining how workers have used their voice to both aid and impede the integration of technologies into the workplace.
-I examine recent protests around AI workplace technologies and determine who will be most impacted by changes in algorithmic labor and management.
-In my spare time, I read long novels (current project: Ulysses by James Joyce), visit art museums, and open water swim.
+My dissertation studies how U.S. workers have reacted to technological change from the 1960s to the present-day.
+I outline the historical scale and scope of employee activism in the U.S. before examining how workers have both aided and impeded the integration of technologies into the workplace and what factors contribute to successful integration.
+I examine recent protests around AI technologies in the workplace and determine who will be most impacted by changes in algorithmic labor and management.
+In 2023, I was awarded the MIT Open Data Prize for contributions to publicly accessible data.

 Degrees